The annual Living History event at Bannack State Park will be held typically the third Full weekend in September.

 Out of state vehicles pay a $6.00 park entrance fee.

-For more information and to schedule a school visit please call the park at 406-834-3413.
+For more information or to schedule a school visit please call the park at 406-834-3413.